FREE Shipping on orders over $899

 With the many problems that can occur due to low magnesium levels, it is important to make sure you get enough in your diet.

-Although fruits and vegetables now contain less magnesium than 50 years ago, and processing removes about 80% of this mineral from foods, it is still possible to get all the magnesium you need in your diet if you plan carefully.
+Although fruits and vegetables now contain less magnesium than they did 50 years ago, and processing removes about 80% of this mineral from foods, it is still possible to get all the magnesium you need in your diet if you plan carefully.

-Foods such as nuts, seeds, whole grains, legumes, leafy green vegetables (such as kale or broccoli), milk, yogurt, and fortified foods contain a lot of magnesium.
+Foods such as nuts, seeds, whole grains, legumes, green leafy vegetables (such as kale or broccoli), milk, yogurt, and fortified foods contain a lot of magnesium.

 It is important to consult with your doctor before starting to take supplements .

-While magnesium supplements are safe at the suggested doses, it is important to take only the recommended amount.
+While magnesium supplements are safe at suggested doses, it is important to take only the recommended amount.

 PRONAPRESA